w3c/yml2vocab/README.md

   - `datatype`: blocks of datatype definitions.
 For each datatype the `id` key defines the datatype name (no prefix should be used here).
 The possible types are defined in the block for `upper_value` or for `type`, as a single term for possible datatype this is derived from.

+For classes, properties, individuals, and datatypes, the `id` key, and either the `comment` or the `defined_by` keys, are _required_.
+All the others are optional.

-There are some examples in the [example directory on github](https://github.com/w3c/yml2vocab/tree/main/example) that illustrate all of these terms.
+There are some examples in the [example directory on GitHub](https://github.com/w3c/yml2vocab/tree/main/example) that illustrate all of these terms.

+### External terms

+The value of the `id` key is, usually, simple reference identifying the class, property, etc., as part of the vocabulary.
+It is also possible to use a [curie](https://www.w3.org/TR/curie/) instead of a simple reference.
+Such terms are considered to be _external_ terms: terms that are formally defined in another vocabulary, and are listed only to increase the readability of the vocabulary specification.
+(Typical cases are schema.org or Dublin Core terms, that are frequently used in combination with other vocabularies.)

+External terms, while they appear in the HTML document generated by the tool, do not bear formal RDF statements in Turtle, JSON-LD, or RDFa; they only appear as information only items in the generated document.

+The prefix part of the curie _must_ be defined through the `prefix` top level block.

 ## Installation and use

 The script is in TypeScript (version 5.0.2 and beyond) running on top of `node.js` (version 16 and beyond).

 Beyond the YAML file itself, the script relies on an HTML template file, i.e., a skeleton file in HTML that is completed by the vocabulary entries.
 The
-[example template file on github](https://github.com/w3c/yml2vocab/tree/main/example/template.html) provides a good starting point for a template that also makes use of [respec](https://respec.org).
+[example template file on GitHub](https://github.com/w3c/yml2vocab/tree/main/example/template.html) provides a good starting point for a template that also makes use of [respec](https://respec.org).
 The script relies on the existing `id` values and section structures to be modified/extended by the script.
 Unused subsections (e.g., when there are no deprecated classes) are removed from the final HTML file.

 ### Installation from npm